 This winter’s extremely deep frost levels are causing a spike in frozen water lines across much of the Metro and headaches for residents.

-According to Roseville’s Director of Public Works Duane Schwartz, frost lines are hitting depths not seen in the city for years.
+According to Roseville’s Director of Public Works Duane Schwartz, the city is receiving three to six calls each day reporting new frozen lines.
 As a result, he is recommending that residents take the temperature of the cold water coming from their tap periodically to make sure they are not in the freeze-up danger zone.

 Residents with questions about freezing pipes can contact Roseville Public Works at 651-792-7004 between 8 AM and 4:30 PM.